stirtingale/Client-Friendly-wp2Static/README.md

 1) Wordpress install

-- Download this repo and copy the folder to your wp-content directory. ( e.g. domain.tld/wp-content/mu-plugins/static-deployment )
+- Download this repo and copy the folder to your wp-content must-use plugin directory. ( e.g. public_html/wp-content/mu-plugins/static-deployment )

 - Add deploy.php the load.php in your mu-plugins directory ( e.g. require WPMU_PLUGIN_DIR.'/static-deployment/deploy.php'; ).

-- Modify the *deploy.php* file to include your username ($showforusername)

-- Modify the *deploy_button_admin_page* function to include text for your client.
+- Add Netlify keys and primary username to your wp-config.php file.
+(If not set rollback will not be visible).
+See demo wp-config.php

 2) Bash / Cron Install

-- Move the 'deploy.sh' out of your mu-plugins directory to your hosting root (or somewhere private)
+- Chose the right bash script for your wp2Static version.
+Move the 'deploy.sh' out of your mu-plugins directory to your hosting root or private directory.
+This should not be public.

 - Update the deploy.sh to have the correct path for Wordpress and the mu-plugin directory.